bonitasoft/bonita-openapi/openapi/paths/README.md

 /paths/customers/get.yaml
 ```

-In this case, the path id defined within subfolders which mirror the API URL structure.
+In this process instances, the path id defined within subfolders which mirror the API URL structure.

 Example with path parameter:
 ```